 To Paine National Park, Chile

 A long but very scAt the southern tip of South America lies one of the most sparsely inhabited and striking regions on earth—Patagonia.
-Our photographic workshop led by internationally renowned photographer Robert Holmes journeys to both the Argentine and Chilean sides of Patagonia, exploring the stupendous granite-and-glacier realms of Paine and Fitzroy, two of the mountain masterpieces of the world.
+We journey to both the Argentine and Chilean sides of Patagonia, exploring the stupendous granite-and-glacier realms of Paine and Fitzroy, two of the mountain masterpieces of the world.
 In Argentina’s Los Glaciares National Park, we’ll hike spectacular trails below the spires of the Fitzroy Massif, and as we cross into Chile’s phenomenal Paine National Park, we’ll be wowed by its unique wildlife and its azure lakes nestled beneath the soaring granite monoliths of Torres del Paine.
 Historic estancias and lodges welcome us along the way.

 Participants should be capable of carrying whatever photo equipment they feel they need for as much as 11 miles on moderate trails (the only way to get the classic “towers” shot in Paine is via an 11-mile round-trip hike with a small but steep moraine that must be climbed at the end).
 Much of our hiking will be much less strenuous, but this is a very active photographic tour, where inclement weather is always potentially part of the equation.
 Finally, Patagonia covers a large area and access is sometimes via poorly maintained dirt roads.
 We’ll have a comfortable private bus for our trip and it will be larger than we actually need to allow a bit of spreading out, but we sometimes must spend long periods of time traveling between key areas.
 The itinerary has been crafted to avoid constant bus travel and split our moves into manageable pieces, enic drive brings us across the vast Patagonian steppes, and we stop along the way to view wildlife such as rheas and guanacos.
 Crossing into Chile, we enter spectacular Paine National Park, where granite spires tower above the steppes.
 Our accommodation is a small, comfortable lodge just outside the park boundary with fantastic views of the Paine mountains.
 The lodge is also a working estancia (ranch) and the family that owns and operates it is delightfully welcoming.